Travel Documents REAL ID

 The REAL ID Act was passed by Congress in 2005.
 This passage enacted the 9/11 Commission’s recommendation that the Federal Government “set standards for the issuance of sources of identification, such as driver's licenses.”
 The Act established minimum security standards for license issuance and production and prohibits Federal agencies from accepting for certain purposes driver’s licenses and identification cards from states not meeting the Act’s minimum standards.
 The purposes covered by the Act are: accessing Federal facilities, entering nuclear power plants, and, boarding federally regulated commercial aircraft.

-Every traveler should know that you have until October 1, 2020 to make sure that your driver's license is compliant.
-Or, here's a list of other acceptable forms of identification, such as a valid passport or U.S. military ID you can use to fly within the United States.
+Here's a list of other acceptable forms of identification, such as a valid passport or U.S. military ID you can use to fly within the United States.
 Travelers who are unable to verify their identity will not be allowed to enter the Transportation Security Administration (TSA) checkpoint and will not be allowed to fly.
 You wouldn't like getting turned away before you even have a chance to take your shoes off.

 So, what will you need to bring with you to your state driver's license agency's office to obtain your REAL ID?
 Requirements vary by state so be sure to check the website of the state you live in to save time, stress and guarantee the smoothest application process possible.

 Here are a few things you can do in advance to prepare for your appointment at the Virginia's Department of Motor Vehicle's office.